 2. Project goal

-(1)To integrate company-wide operational data in order to establish enterprise-level data model
+(1)To integrate company-wide operational data

 (2)To train data scientists and promote the application of Artificial Intelligence (AI)

 The project aims at training data scientists on professional platforms and the actual participation in various activities such as data extraction from the heterogeneous database, data cleaning, data enrichment, and decision-making model building.
 The benefit of applying the strategy of "learning by doing" is the development of the unique core skills combined with the domain knowhow of data analysis.
 And as data-driven strategies take hold, they will become an increasingly important point of competitive differentiation.

 3. Major Tasks

-(2)Data exchange platform
+(1)Data exchange platform